pagand/Eco-Light/README.md

 pip install -e .
 ```

-Alternatively you can install it with compatible version of  Eco-Light
+Alternatively you can install it with compatible version of  Eco-Light (skip this section)
 ### Install Eco-Light
 ```
 git clone https://github.com/pagand/eco-light